perses/mcp-server/README.md

 percli whoami --show-token
 ```

-3. Copy the displayed token to use in your MCP server configuration.
+1. Copy the token to use in your MCP server configuration.

 ### Integration with Claude Desktop